martha-thomae/XSLT-examples-for-MEI/README.md

 The first two folders contain examples on how to build the XSLT step by step.

-All examples were provided by Perry Roland.
-These were divided into steps and accompanied by a PowerPoint presentation to upload in this repository.
+**All encoded material was provided by Perry Roland**, and divided into steps by Martha Thomae (together with the accompaning slides).